holographxyz/holograph-protocol/README.md

 ║    ,          ╠╣     ,        ,'      *    ╠╣               ║
 ║~~~~~^~~~~~~~~┌╬╬┐~~~^~~~~~~~~^^~~~~~~~~^~~┌╬╬┐~~~~~~~^~~~~~~║
 ╚══════════════╩╩╩╩═════════════════════════╩╩╩╩══════════════╝
-            - one bridge = infinite possibilities -
+     - one protocol, one bridge = infinite possibilities -
 ```

 ---